umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Configuration/index.md

 Setting the value of `EnableAntiForgeryTokenForFormsApi` to `true` will disable the anti-forgery protection for the Forms Headless/AJAX API.
 You will need to do this for server-to-server integrations where it's not possible to provide a valid anti-forgery token in the request.

-Read more in the documentation for [Headless/AJAX Forms](../AjaxForms/index.md).
+For more information, see the [Headless/AJAX Forms](../AjaxForms/index.md) article.

 ## Field type specific configuration